TrorYongOCR: Encoder-Decoder Model for Scene Text Recognition

 Hyperparameters

 The hyperparameters regarding the learning rate is given in Table 2.
-For optimizer, I used ‘Adaptive Momentum with Weight Decay’ whose hyperparameters can be found in Table 3.

-Table 2: Hyperparameters for learning rate.
-I used gradient accumulation method to save GPU memory.
-The learning rate is scheduled with a warmup phase of 10% of total steps when it increases to \(lr_{max}\) and a cosine annealing phase when it decreases to \(lr_{min}\).
+Table 2: Hyperparameters for my training.
+The learning rate is scheduled with a warmup phase of 1% of total steps when it increases to \(lr_{max}\) and a cosine annealing phase when it decreases to \(lr_{min}=10^{-5}\).

-Batch size Grad Accum Step \(lr_{max}\) \(lr_{min}\) Schedule Warmup
+Batch size Epochs LR Schedule Warmup

 Weight Initialization